Shinn Fund Recipients

 Genetic diversity of Ramps Populations

-David Camp’s research focus is on Ramps (Allium tricoccum).
+David Camp’s research focused on Ramps (Allium tricoccum).
 These delicate greens have a long cultural history in the Southeast, and the culinary world has taken notice.
 Concerns of overharvesting prompted David to document the genetic diversity found in Ramps populations in the Great Smoky National Park.
-Establishing baseline data before a species becomes imperiled strengthens future monitoring and conservation practices, which is what David hopes to accomplish.
+Establishing baseline data before a species becomes imperiled strengthens future monitoring and conservation practices.

 David Camp, Appalachian State University